sunfounder/pico-2w-kit/docs/source/cproject/ar_pump.rst

 3.6 Controlling a Water Pump
 =============================

-In this lesson, we'll learn how to control a **small water pump** using the Raspberry Pi Pico 2w and an **TA6586 motor driver**.
+In this lesson, we'll learn how to control a **small water pump** using the Raspberry Pi Pico 2 W and an **TA6586 motor driver**.
 A small centrifugal pump can be used for projects like automatic plant watering systems or creating miniature water features.
 Controlling the pump is similar to controlling a DC motor, as it uses the same principles.

 * :ref:`cpn_pump`
 * :ref:`cpn_motor`